 I could see these people had been through enough; now, they must start to heal.
 However, they need support as they deal with day-to-day issues with people who can get the necessary answers.
 More importantly, they were with people they could trust.

 Georgina asked if I had heard of Father Taras of the Ukrainian Catholic Church in Manchester.
 I hadn’t, but one of the women had mentioned they had been to the Ukrainian Church in Cheetham Hill.
 I found the Facebook page for the church (4) Ukrainian Catholic Church Manchester | Facebook and left a message explaining everything.
 Could someone get back to me with advice?
 Father Taras rang me that day.
 He read my message, understood, and gave me the contact within Manchester City Council, which supported Ukrainians and had the information they needed for housing.
 Father Taras asked me to pass on his mobile number and details.
 I said maybe they could meet at church the following Sunday.

 They did meet, and they are now working together, and for me?
 I feel proud that our children connected the right message, which led to a chain of others connecting and working together; ultimately, it enabled us to get the support needed with minimal fuss.
 Also, I feel relief; because the Ukrainian families can settle within a safe community, where they may hopefully find peace until they can return to their beloved Ukraine.

 Our Armed Forces and the community of Salford support Ukraine.

 Martin and Mark are Armed Forces Veterans and, like many of our Armed Forces, are moved with a desire to do something when, ordinarily, many others wait.
 Thankfully, they are family men.
-When they spoke, our community and our children listened; they then created a network of good people who come together quietly, getting things done with the minimum of fuss but with the kindness and sincerest of intentions.
+When they spoke, our community and our children listened; they created a network of good people who came together quietly, getting things done with minimal fuss but with the kindness and sincerest of intentions.